Towards Sample-Optimal Compressive Phase Retrieval with Sparse and Generative Priors: Sparse Phase Retrieval

 \begin{remark} In various works on SPCA, it has been shown that there exists a statistical-computational gap for achieving consistency and optimal convergence rates uniformly over a parameter space ( e.g., see~\cite{berthet2013complexity,wang2016statistical,cai2016optimal}).
 However, the models therein are all different from ours (e.g., the spiked covariance model \cite{gao2017sparse}), so it is unclear to what extent we should expect similar computational difficulties. \end{remark}

-\begin{remark} The truncation function $\bm{1}_{\{l\lambda < y_i < u\lambda\}}$ in~\eqref{eq:def_bV} plays an important role in reducing the required sample complexity in our analysis.
-Without the truncation function, if we use the same proof technique to derive a sample complexity bound, we need to make use of concentration inequalities for random variables that have heavier tail than sub-exponential random variables, e.g., sub-Weibull random variables of order $\alpha <1$ (see, e.g.,~\cite[Theorem~3.1]{hao2019bootstrapping}).
-This leads to a larger sample complexity bound.
+\begin{remark} The truncation function $\bm{1}_{\{l\lambda < y_i < u\lambda\}}$ in~\eqref{eq:def_bV} plays an important role in our analysis.
+Specifically, it allows us to apply sub-exponential concentration bounds to certain quantities of interest, where the non-truncated version would involve heavier-tailed random variables (e.g., sub-Weibull of order $\alpha < 1$ \cite[Theorem~3.1]{hao2019bootstrapping}).
+We believe that this distinction could be even more important when seeking uniform recovery guarantees, though we do not do so in this work.
 In Section \ref{sec:numerical}, we present numerical results for applying SPCA to the non-truncated weighted empirical matrix

-We will see in our experiments that the method corresponding to the truncated empirical matrix $\bV$ significantly outperforms the method corresponding to the non-truncated empirical matrix $\tilde{\bV}$, although the expectations of these two matrices have a very similar structure.
-Thus, we expect that truncation has the potential of overcoming the computational challenges discussed above. \end{remark}
+We will see in our experiments that the method corresponding to the truncated empirical matrix $\bV$ outperforms the method corresponding to the non-truncated empirical matrix $\tilde{\bV}$, although the expectations of these two matrices have a very similar structure.
+Thus, we believe that truncation may potentially help in overcoming the computational challenges discussed above. \end{remark}

 We note that~\cite{neykov2016agnostic,tan2017sparse} consider solving sparse phase retrieval via practical SPCA methods, in a more general setting considering an unknown link function.
 They consider a weighted empirical covariance matrix with no truncation, and the derived sample complexity has a quadratic dependence on $s$.